Subei Mongol Autonomous County: History

 On July 22, 1950, PLA forces entered the Subei area.
-The Subei Autonomous District (肅北自治區), predecessor of the Subei Mongol Autonomous County, was established on July 29, 1950.
-The area became Subei Mongol Autonomous District (肃北蒙古族自治区) in 1953.
+The county-level Subei Autonomous District (肅北自治區), predecessor of the Subei Mongol Autonomous County, was established on July 29, 1950.
+The area became county-level Subei Mongol Autonomous District (肃北蒙古族自治区) in 1953.
 In 1955, the area became Subei Mongol Autonomous County.

 In September 1992, with the approval of the State Council of the People's Republic of China, the only international border crossing in Gansu Province was opened in the Mazongshan area of Subei Mongol Autonomous County.

 Horse shows and races are held periodically in the county.

 Climate

 A large part of Subei is in the Gobi Desert.
 The county has been subject to large dust storms with noted incidents in May 2011 and June 2016.
 There are glaciers in some parts of the county.